DarrenC/darrenc.github.io/architecture/eventdriven.md

       - Independently deployable service with a single clearly scoped purpose or capability.
       - Cloud native, scalable, platform independent, decoupled and isolated, autonomous, devops continuous integration & deployment.

+- Eclipse Microprofile is a group of API specifications for reactive microservices - basically what JEE architecture is for standard java applications, microprofile is for microservices/cloud - <https://microprofile.io/>.
+  - SmallRye implements some of the APIs - e.g. reactive messaging

 #### Notes

 - Reactive principles (NB - Reactive manifesto - <https://www.reactivemanifesto.org/>)